couchbaselabs/couchbase-spark-mllib-sample/README.md

 ![Loaded Data](imgs/dataframe_data.png "Loaded dataframe data sample")

-As you can see, we have 2 different types of data here, numbers such as **bathrooms** and **sqft_living** and "categorical variables" such as **zipcode** and **yr_renovated**.
-Those categorical variables are not just simple numbers, they have a much more deep meaning as they describing a property, in the zipcode case for example it represents the location of the house.
+As you can see, we have 2 different types of data here, "plain numbers" such as **bathrooms** and **sqft_living** and "categorical variables" such as **zipcode** and **yr_renovated**.
+Those categorical variables are not just simple numbers, they have a much more deep meaning as they describing a property, in the zipcode case for example, it represents the location of the house.

-Linear Regression does not like those kind of variables, so if we really want to use zipcode for example, as it seems to be a relevant one, we have to convert it to **dummy variables**, which is fairly simple processes:
+Linear Regression does not like those kind of categorical variables, so if we really want to use zipcode in our Linear Regression, as it seems to be a relevant field to predict the price of a house , we have toconvert it to **dummy variables**, which is fairly simple processes:

 1. First we distinct the values of the target column.
 Ex: `SELECT DISTINCT(ZIPCODE) FROM HOUSES_PRICES`
 2. For each result we convert it to a columns.
 Ex: zipcode_98002, zipcode_98188, zipcode_98059